 CTE (Career Technical Education) is helping our nation address key challenges—from workforce development to student achievement, from economic vitality to global competitiveness.
 With more than 14 million students nationwide (1), CTE programs in high schools and postsecondary institutions are leading change, transforming expectations and making a difference by:

 Developing a skilled, sustainable workforce that is well prepared for the high-demand, high-skill and high-paying jobs of today and tomorrow.

 Improving the educational experience for millions of students in high school and college, providing an engaging, relevant education that reduces dropout rates and improves student achievement.

 Helping students discover the wide range of career options available to them—and chart the most effective and efficient educational pathways through high school and postsecondary education for optimum value and success.

 Working directly with business and industry to ensure that CTE programs are developing people with the skills, credentials and technical knowledge necessary to keep America on the leading edge of innovation and global competitiveness.

 CTE is Learning that works for America ®: employers, community leaders, economic development professionals, schools and colleges, policy makers, students, parents, and local economies.
 For all of us, CTE is having a profound and positive impact on America.

-As of this week, 45 states and the District of Columbia have adopted the CTE: Learning that Works for America ® logo - add your state's name to the list!
-Note: only NASDCTEc member states are eligible to use the state logos.
+At this time 49 states and the District of Columbia have adopted the CTE: Learning that Works for America ® logo.
+Only NASDCTEc member states are eligible to use the state logos.